Siddhart/Twitch-Discord-Bot/README.md

 - channelID - Copy and Paste the Discord channel ID here (The notifications will be send in this channel).
 - roleID - Copy and past the Discord Role ID here (This field is NOT required.
 Please assign "" to this if you don't want to tag any roles).

-NOTE: Do NOT add anything in the field that are already empty.
+NOTE: Do NOT add anything in the fields that are already empty.
 These fields will automatically update.

 ## Add streamers
 In the config.json there is a channels array.
 If you want to add streamers you just add new objects to this array.